Q: Why can't I eat or drink before my surgery?

 Q: How long will I have to wait?

 A: We can only estimate each individual’s surgical time.
 You may experience delays at any point in this process.
-Patients are taken back in the order of their scheduled surgery times and not on a first come first served basis.
+Patients are taken back in the order of their scheduled surgery times and not on a first come first serve basis.
 If you or your family has any questions or concerns about wait times or delays, please do not hesitate to speak to the front desk receptionist or any other staff member.

 Q: Why am I asked not to videotape or take pictures?